acherm/acherm.github.io/_posts/2023-02-16-ChessPiecesValues.md

 ---
 layout: post
-title:  "Chess Piece Values (in Stockfish)"
+title:  "Stockfish(1): Chess Piece Values"
 date:   2023-02-16 011:54:29 +0200
 tags: [chess, stockfish, alphazero]
 ---

 What is the value of a queen, a bishop, or a knight in chess?
-There have been several attempts in the past, mainly in books to help assessing positions and taking a decision (eg when exchanging pieces).
+There have been several attempts in the past, mainly in books to help assessing positions and taking a decision (e.g., when exchanging pieces).
 We'll all agree that you should not give your queen for a pawn in general, but chess is full of subtlety and beauty!
 A [Twitter thread](https://twitter.com/martinmbauer/status/1624329951200649217) nicely summarizes the different attempts.
 This [nice Wikipedia article](https://en.wikipedia.org/wiki/Chess_piece_relative_value) lists different proposals, including the article "Assessing Game Balance with [AlphaZero: Exploring Alternative Rule Sets in Chess" from Deepmind](https://arxiv.org/abs/2009.04374) and Vladimir Kramnik as co-author (funny affiliation: "World Chess Champion
 2000–2007").
 I have been intrigued to know how [Stockfish](https://stockfishchess.org/) (the strongest, open source chess engine) encodes and deals with chess piece values.
 So here we go, let's dig into the source code and [git repository](https://github.com/official-stockfish/Stockfish)!